 Risks and Side Effects

 As the National Eating Disorder Foundation puts it, orthorexia is a fixation on righteous eating that “starts out as an innocent attempt to eat more healthfully, but causes othorexics to become fixated on food quality and purity.
-They become consumed with what and how much to eat, and how to deal with slip-ups … Self-esteem becomes wrapped up in the purity of orthorexics’ diet and they sometimes feel superior to others, especially in regard to food intake.”
-(8)
+They become consumed with what and how much to eat, and how to deal with slip-ups … Self-esteem becomes wrapped up in the purity of orthorexics’ diet.”

 - Clean eating basically means eating foods as close to their natural state as possible as part of a clean eating meal plan.

-- Most clean eating programs have these main goals in mind: decrease inflammation, help lower acidity and alkalize the body, better control blood sugar levels, remove toxins and artificial ingredients, and provide optimum nutrients.
+- This approach can help decrease inflammation, lower acidity and alkalize the body, better control blood sugar levels, remove toxins and artificial ingredients, and provide optimum nutrients.

-- Here are three steps you can take to dramatically help improve your nutrient intake and lower your toxin exposure: switch up your fats to get more good fats and less bad fats, focus on high-quality animal products, and remove added sugar and make your grains whole.
+- Here are three steps you can take to dramatically help improve your nutrient intake and lower your toxin exposure: Switch up your fats to get more good fats and less bad fats, focus on high-quality animal products, remove added sugar, and make your grains whole.